bitlap/smt/README.md

 - Note
     - `verbose` Whether to enable detailed log.
-    - `withFieldName` Whether to include the name of the field in the toString.
+    - `withFieldName` Whether to include the names of the field in the `toString`.
     - `withInternalField` Whether to include the fields defined within a class.
     - Support `case class` and `class`.